adct-the-experimenter/binaural-audio-editor/README.md

 For more information, read https://github.com/kcat/openal-soft/blob/master/docs/3D7.1.txt

+## To use with LCC

+See https://github.com/MeteorStudioASU/lcc for details on how to install lcc.

+In the LCC Output Window, set path to executable by clicking the browse button next to the executable text field and selecting the lcc_audio executable in /usr/bin or your custom build directory.

+In the LCC Output Window, set path to data directory by clicking bhe browse button and selecting  ~/.lcc_audio/data which is in your home folder.

+Click on the Start button, after setting parameters, to start lcc_audio.

+Click on the Stop button to stop lcc_audio program.

+Click on Change button to apply changes to parameters.

+Due to how lcc_audio works, Sample Rate, Input Device, and Output Device are set at the start of each program run instance and cannot be changed by Change button.

 ## To use with Digital Audio Workstation

 See the import-audio-DAW-BAE plugin page about building and installing the plugin.